rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

 ### Workflow
 1. Administrator creates a Tenant on the cluster.
 2. Multi Tenant Operator (MTO) enables a kv path for the Tenant.
 Login to Vault to view your tenant kv.
-   - Access Vault from  [Forecastle](https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud) console, click on the `Vault` tile.
+   - Access Vault from  [Forecastle](https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud) console, search `Vault` and open the `Vault` tile.

       ![Forecastle-Vault](./images/forecastle-vault.png)
    - From the drop-down menu under `Method`, select `OIDC` and click on `Sign in with OIDC Provider` and select `workshop` identity Provider